We’re renaming ‘products’ to ‘apps’

 Original user management content

 Jira has specific roles that are managed by project.
-Jira admins define project roles and project admins can assign these roles for their projects.
-Read about project roles
+Jira admins define these project roles, then project admins can assign these roles in their projects.
+Manage project roles

 Update a user’s project roles